-6. Delivery of RSE
+6. Delivery of Relationships and Health Education

-RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
-Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).
+Relationships Education is taught within the personal, social, health and economic (PSHE) education curriculum.
+Biological aspects of Relationship and Health Education are taught within the science curriculum, and other aspects are included in religious education (RE).
+In addition to this, opportunities to develop the principles of Relationship Education are taken whenever they arise, for example in the playground and through the values we promote in school.